slamice/wri/hipsters/chapter09.md

 Surround ourselves with stuff and ourselves, our own egos, until we can't see nature or anything else beautiful.

-For business part, we try to build sky scrapers up to the sky to see nature again, but we only see the grey and brown buildings we built, and al the other people trying to get higher too.
+For business part, we try to build sky scrapers up to the sky to see nature again, but we only see the grey and brown buildings we built, and all the other people trying to get higher too.

 Michael is a by product of this atmosphere.
 He's striving but hates it, and hides his hate behind sarcasm.